Erasmus+ Funding and Funding Requirements

 |Country Group 1||Country Group 2||Country Group 3|

 Erasmus+ promotes equal opportunities and inclusion.
-For this reason, students with a disability or students, who bring their child with them on an Erasmus+ stay abroad in a program country and raise the child alone there, are offered extra funding to make their stay easier.
+For this reason, students with a disability or students, who bring their child with them on an Erasmus+ stay abroad in a program country, are offered extra funding to make their stay easier.
 For more information please contact Adriane Sehlinger.

 Certain responsibilities come along with an Erasmus+ scholarship.
 The International Office informs students of these responsibilities once the faculty or department has selected them for an Erasmus+ study placement.
 A brief list of these responsibilities is available in the download area of this page.
 The Erasmus+ Charter for Students provides information about the rights and obligations of Erasmus+ participants.

 Mandatory Language Tests After Being Selected for an Erasmus+ Study Placement